 Garage Door Opener Not Working

-1. Check Power Supply to Garage Door Opener
+1. Check the Power Supply to the Garage Door Opener

 When your garage door opener is not responding to any command from the remote or the door control, you need to check if the opener has electricity.
 A simple way to do this is to unplug the garage door opener and then plug in another device, say your phone or a light bulb, to see if it lights up.